 (c) Derivative Assets and Liabilities

-Derivative assets and liabilities consist of forward exchange contracts and listed and/or over-the-counter option contracts.
+Derivative assets and liabilities consist of forward exchange contracts and option contracts.

 Listed options are classified as Level 1 as the security is traded in a recognized exchange and a reliable price is readily observable.